Seventy-first session of the United Nations General Assembly: Events

 The Summit for Refugees and Migrants opened on 19 September along the sidelines of the General Debate in response to the European migrant crisis.

 Resolutions

 Resolutions came before the UNGA between October 2016 and summer 2017.

 The 55th meeting of the 3rd Committee during the session passed a resolution calling 2019 the "International Year of indigenous Languages" and called upon UNESCO to "serve as the lead agency for the Year."

 Elections

 The election of non-permanent members to the Security Council for 2018–2019 was held on 2 June 2017, in which Equatorial Guinea, Ivory Coast, Kuwait, Peru and Poland were elected to fill seats that will be vacated by Egypt, Senegal, Uruguay, Japan and Ukraine on 31 December 2017.
 Newly-elected countries will take their seats on 1 January 2018.

-An election to choose 18 members of the United Nations Human Rights Council for a three-year term will take place.
+An election to choose 18 members of the United Nations Human Rights Council for a three-year term took place.

 A new Secretary-General, António Guterres, was chosen on 6 October 2016 and assumed office on 1 January 2017.